 How a $2 million unrestricted grant is helping pave Educate!’s path towards continental scale

-Educate! is working to solve the skills gap for African youth that emerges between secondary school and employment.
-Nearly 50 percent of all Africans are younger than 18; jobs are scarce and youth unemployment rates are high across the continent.
+Educate! is working to solve the skills gap for African youth that emerges between secondary school and employment by incorporating entrepreneurship training into standard curriculum in Kenya, Uganda, and Rwanda.

 In Kenya and Rwanda, for example, Educate! has been working with the government to bring in the program and roll out changes across hundreds of schools simultaneously.
-Making this possible is Educate!’s Uganda “Center of Excellence” operations, which Educate! uses to demonstrate its impact and effectiveness to other governments that are considering new policy adoption.
-Educate! is now bringing officials from South Africa, Cameroon, and Liberia to see the Uganda model in action in the hopes of developing new nationwide policies in more countries.
+Making this possible is Educate!’s Uganda “Center of Excellence” operations, which Educate! uses to demonstrate its impact and effectiveness to other governments that are considering new policy adoption

 Our $2 million grant further helps Educate! directly support more than 25,000 new students across 641 total schools in Uganda, helping Educate! move toward its 1,000 school target in Uganda—a tipping point toward attracting wider government buy-in.